Published on: 02/14/2022

 Who is exempt from paying capital gains tax on real estate sales?

-If the home is the seller’s primary place of residence and they have lived there for at least two years, then sellers who file individually are allowed to make up to $250,000 in profits without paying capital gains tax.
+According to the IRS, if the home is the seller’s primary place of residence and they have lived there for at least two years, then sellers who file individually are allowed to make up to $250,000 in profits without paying capital gains tax.
 Similarly, sellers who file as a married couple and meet the same criteria listed above are able to make up to $500,000 off the sale of their home before being required to pay capital gains tax.
 This exemption is available to most Texas homeowners and can help make selling your home in the Lone Star state a much more attractive option.*

 However, you may still need to pay capital gains taxes to another state if you have purchased property in that state and plan to sell it while living in Texas.
 If you are selling a business property, you may also be subject to franchise taxes.
 Due to these state by state variances in tax law, it’s important to research the laws in any other state where you have purchased real estate — or better yet, get a financial advisor to assist you.